makyo/writing/work/sawtooth/overclassification/overclassification.md

 "And you point across the river.
 There, just across on the other side, poking just out over the water, is the snout of another crocodile!
 Well, your dude, he gives you the biggest thumbs up and tackiest wink one could manage, and starts back across the river with your blessing.

 "That's your crocodile on the other side, after all.
-You made him out of reeds, built up from whole cloth, and now here you are, where you need to be.
+You made her out of reeds, built up from whole cloth, and now here you are, where you need to be.
 What your dude does with his very flammable wife is up to him.
 You've done your part."

 Amber laughed outright at that last bit, and Dani grinned happily in response.

 "I'll give you an eight out of ten on delivery on that one," the ringtail says.
 "You sold me at the end there, but at the beginning, it sounded like an apology."

-"Yeah, I'm sorry, Amber."
+"Yeah."
 Dani grinned sheepishly.
+"I'm sorry, Amber."

 "It's cool, I swear."